 For what purpose to share?
 The study of each possible spectrum/network sharing scenario may be dependent on the railway applications that are envisaged.
 The analysis of each sharing scenario will therefore consider each application category as defined in the URS [13]:

-Critical: applications which are essential for train movements and safety or a legal obligation, such as emergency communications, shunting, presence, trackside maintenance, ATC, etc.
+Critical: applications that are essential for train movements and safety or a legal obligation, such as emergency communications, shunting, human presence, trackside maintenance, ATC, etc.

 Performance: applications that help to improve the performance of the railway operation, such as train departure, telemetry, etc.

-Business: applications that support the railway business operation in general, such as wireless internet, etc.
+Business: applications that support the railway business operation in general, such as wireless Internet, etc.

 With whom to share?
 In the present study, two types of spectrum/network owners are considered: